 4. Each Greek chapter must have a designated Faculty/Staff Chapter Advisor who will support the chapter by serving as a source of continuity from year to year, advising the student leaders, and acting as a liaison between the University and the chapter.

 5. Each Greek chapter must submit its full current membership, advisor, and leadership information at the beginning of each semester to the respective office that provides recognition to the chapter.
-For NPHC or NALFO chapters, this information must be submitted to the Third World Center (TWC).
+For NPHC or NALFO chapters, this information must be submitted to the Brown Center for Students of Color (BCSC).
 For NIC affiliated chapters, NPC affiliated chapters and local Greek letter residential chapters, the information must be submitted to the Office of Residential Life.
 Membership information must include certification that the individuals are officially members according to the national organization, certification that they are current students in good academic standing with their home institution, and provide current contact information (e-mail, phone, campus and home address).
 Any subsequent changes to this information must be filed within one week of the changes.

 6. All members of the organization must be a matriculated student in “good standing” with their respective University.
 Members that are placed on “academic warning” have one semester to work with their University to be in “good standing”.
 After a semester has passed, if a member remains on “academic warning,” the member should not hold an executive board or social chair leadership position within or councils the organization as the time required for these leadership roles truly must be devoted to academic achievement.
 Each member must also meet the standards set forward by their National Organization or local Greek letter organization to remain in good standing with the Chapter’s National Organization.